circlefin/perimeter-protocol/docs/index.md

 function previewDeposit(uint256 assets) public view returns (uint256 shares)
 ```

-_Allows users to simulate the effects of their deposit at the current block.
+_Allows users to simulate the effects of their deposit at the current block._
-Rounds DOWN per EIP4626_

 ### deposit